I Married Marge: Plot

-At the hospital, Homer told Marge he was a nuclear technician that could pay for Bart's imminent delivery.
-When Homer first held the newborn Bart, Bart set fire to Homer's tie.
+At the hospital, Homer announces that he has found work at the plant, allowing him to pay for Bart's imminent delivery.
+Bart uses Homer's cigarette lighter to set his tie on fire.

 After Homer ends his flashback, he tells Bart, Lisa and Maggie he is blessed to have such children and does not regret having them.
-Regardless, when Marge arrives back with the news she is not pregnant Homer and Marge are happy.
+Regardless, when Marge arrives back with the news she is not pregnant, Homer and Marge share a celebratory high-five.